CrossyChainsaw/Ranknir/README.md

 5. Unzip the zip and open `clan.json`
 6. In `clan.json` change the variables to make them match your discord server and brawlhalla clan.

-**In this example the clan is called `Eisen` and has a clan id of `833565`.
+**💡 Note: In this example the clan is called `Eisen` and has a clan id of `833565`.
 Edit all the fields to match your clans'*

 *clan.json*
 ```json